Emmanuel Vaughan-Lee

-Emmanuel Vaughan-Lee (born 1979 in London, England) is a Emmy and Peabody award nominated filmmaker, a composer, and a Naqshbandi Sufi teacher.
+Emmanuel Vaughan-Lee (born 1979 in London, England) is an Emmy and Peabody award nominated filmmaker, a composer, an author, and a Naqshbandi Sufi teacher.
 Emmanuel is the authorized successor of his father Llewellyn Vaughan-Lee, a Sufi mystic and lineage successor in the Naqshbandiyya-Mujaddidiyya Sufi Order.

 Biography

 Vaughan-Lee was trained from the age of 15 by his father in the Naqshbandiyya-Mujaddidiyya Sufi Order.
 He attended Berklee College of Music in Boston to pursue musical studies in acoustic bass, improvisation and composition.
 After graduating from Berklee in 2001, Vaughan-Lee performed and recorded with numerous jazz artists and released two albums under his own name – Previous Misconceptions (2001 – Emanjazz) and Borrowed Time (2005 – Fresh Sound New Talent).

-As a filmmaker he has directed and produced numerous award winning films and virtual reality experiences including: Earthrise, Elemental, Yukon Kings, Isle de Jean Charles, Marie's Dictionary, Soleá, Sanctuaries of Silence, The Atomic Tree, Laugh Clown Laugh and What Would it Look Like.
+As a filmmaker he has directed and produced numerous award winning films including: The Nightingale's Song, Aloha Aina, The Last Ice Age, Taste of the Land, Earthrise, Elemental, Yukon Kings, Isle de Jean Charles, Marie's Dictionary, Soleá, Sanctuaries of Silence, The Atomic Tree, Laugh Clown Laugh and What Would it Look Like.

 His films have played at festivals including: New York Film Festival, Tribeca Film Festival, SXSW Film Festival, Thessalonioki Documentary Film Festival, Hot Docs, Camden Intl Film Festival, Melbourne Intl Film Festival, San Francisco Intl Film Festival and Sheffield Documentary Film Festival.
-They have been featured and distributed on PBS and PBS's POV, National Geographic, The New York Times, The Atlantic, The New Yorker, Outside, Within, and exhibited at the Smithsonian Museum and London Barbican.
+They have been featured and distributed on PBS and PBS's POV, National Geographic, The New York Times, The Atlantic, The New Yorker, and exhibited at the Smithsonian Museum and London Barbican.

-In collaboration with composer H. Scott Salinas, he composed music for his films Elemental and Laugh Clown Laugh.
+He is the author of two books: Requiem, Invitation and Celebration: A Collection of Seasonal Practices (Emergence Press, 2025) and Remembering Earth: A Spiritual Ecology, forthcoming with Shambhala Publications summer 2026.

-He is the founder and executive editor of Emergence magazine, a National Magazine Award nominated and Webby winning online publication, with an annual printed edition exploring the threads connecting ecology, culture and spirituality.
+He is the founder, executive editor and podcast post of Emergence magazine, a National Magazine Award nominated and Webby winning publication exploring the threads connecting ecology, culture and spirituality.